gnieh/sohva/README.md

 Sohva is built against scala 2.11

-Have a look at the [wiki pages](https://github.com/gnieh/sohva/wiki) for more documentation
+Have a look at the [website](https://sohva.gnieh.org/) for more documentation